33 Sights in Szczecin, Poland (with Map and Images)

 Kościół Matki Bożej Różańcowej

-The Church of Our Lady of the Rosary - is located in the oldest part of the Szczecin Gumieńce housing estate at ul.
-Lwowska.
-The church was built at the end of the 15th century as an indoor building, without a tower and without an architecturally separated presbytery.
-At the end of the 16th century, the church received a barrel vault with telescopes.
-In 1800, a half -timbered tower was added to the church, and the walls of the temple were also strengthened by adding buttresses and window openings were reinforced.
+The Church of Our Lady of the Rosary – is located in the oldest part of the Szczecin housing estate Gumieńce at Lwowska Street.
+The church was built at the end of the fifteenth century as an aisleless building, without a tower and without an architecturally separated chancel.
+At the end of the sixteenth century, the church received a barrel vault with lunettes.
+In 1800, a half-timbered tower was added to the church, the walls of the temple were also strengthened by adding buttresses and window openings were rebuilt.

 Wikipedia: Kościół Matki Bożej Różańcowej w Szczecinie (PL)